avan06/PS4CheaterNeo/README.md

 Determine whether to enable filtering Sections when opening the query window, `Default enabled`.
 - `SectionFilterKeys`:
 Enter the filter value, the filter will be set here when listing Sections.
+- `EnableFilterSizeQuery`:
+Determine whether to enable filtering Sections when opening the query window. `Default enabled`.
 - `SectionFilterSize`:
 Filter out when section size is less than this value(unit is bytes), `Default is 204,800`.
 - `MaxResultShow`: